ToguyC/typst-packages/unige-notes/1.0.0/lib.typ

   align(center)[#text(font: "PT Mono", size: 9pt)[#link("mailto:tanguy.cavagna@etu.unige.ch")]]

-  "If you did not get this document through my GitHub repository, then you may be interested by the fact that I have one on which I put those typed notes and their \LaTeX{} code.
+  "If you did not get this document through my GitHub repository, then you may be interested by the fact that I have one on which I put those typed notes and their Typst code.
 Here is the link (make sure to read the README to understand how to download the files you're interested in):"

   align(center)[#link("https://github.com/ToguyC/Computer-Science-Master-Notes")]

   "Please note that the content does not belong to me.
-I have made some structural changes, reworded some parts, and added some personal notes; but the wording and explanations come mainly from the Professor, and from the book on which they based their course."
+I have made some structural changes, reworded some parts, and added some personal notes; but the wording and explanations come mainly from the Professor, and from the book on which they based their course. "

   "Since you are reading this, I will give you a little advice.
 Sleep is a much more powerful tool than you may imagine, so do not neglect a good night of sleep in favour of studying (especially the night before an exam).
 I wish you to have fun during your exams."

   v(1fr)
-  align(center)[#text(style: "italic")[Version 2024-10-03]]
+  align(center)[#text(style: "italic")[Version 2025-01-05]]
   v(1fr)

   pagebreak()